vorticist/os-demo/README.md

 Look for a service named after LabelStudio and take note of its external IP // TODO: use an in-cluster dns service to use custom domain names instead of the raw IPs
 - Image here

 Input the URL into a browser and you should be greeted by the LabelStudio login screen.
+You'll need to create a new user the first time you use LabelStudio.
 - Image here

-Now let's add more stuff to our AI chart.
+LabelStudio provides versatile data annotation capabilities, enabling efficient labeling of diverse datasets for machine learning projects, with support for various data types including text, image, and audio, along with an intuitive interface for streamlined annotation workflows.
+It can also export processed datasets in YOLO format which is why we choose it for this project.

 ### Adding Jupyter notebook
-Similarily to Label Studio, we will be using a helmchart to add Jupyter Hub to our cluster.
+Similarily to Label Studio, we will be using a Helm Chart to add Jupyter Hub to our cluster.
 Jupyter Hub will allow us to create notebooks in order to train and fine tune our model in a collaborative manner, it will also allow us to import our dataset once we've preprocessed it with Label Studio.

 Add the following code after the helm chart for Labels Studio in the `ai-iac.go` file:
 ``` go